davidoram/web-rendezvous/README.md

 # web-rendezvous

-A webapp that allows network apps to lock and then signal one another by syncronizing on an HTTP endpoint.
-You can co-ordinate the startup steps in a network of Docker containers, by adding a web-rendezvous command into the startup sequence of one container, that will block until another container has gotten to the correct point and issued its own web-rendezvous command.
+A webapp that allows network apps to lock and then signal each other by syncronizing on an HTTP endpoint.
+It can be used to co-ordinate the startup steps in a network of Docker containers, by adding a web-rendezvous command into the startup sequence of one container, that will block until another container has gotten to the correct point and issued its own web-rendezvous command.
 It also supports some generic commands that will wait for postgres db creation, and another that will block until a server is listening on a given port.

 If you want to use this inside a Docker container, then that image will need to have a command line http client installed, eg: `curl`, or modern versions of `wget` or a programming environment that can be used to perfom an HTTP GET/PUT from the command line like `nodejs`